 Wi-Fi helps healthcare IT managers meet the growing connectivity demands presented by both healthcare staff and patients and their families.
 As the number of Wi-Fi devices connecting to healthcare networks grows, use of Wi-Fi CERTIFIED™ equipment helps ensure widespread interoperability and a positive user experience.

-A continuous roadmap of advancements bring new capabilities to healthcare
+A continuous roadmap of advancements brings new capabilities to healthcare

-The latest version of Wi-Fi, Wi-Fi CERTIFIED ac, offers healthcare facilities a significant performance leap, without sacrificing core competencies like interoperability, security and ease of use.
+The latest version of Wi-Fi, Wi-Fi CERTIFIED 6, offers healthcare facilities a significant increase in coverage, capacity, and efficiency without sacrificing core competencies like interoperability, security and ease of use.
 Wi-Fi CERTIFIED devices are backward compatible, so newer devices will seamlessly interoperate with current devices.
-Wi-Fi CERTIFIED ac devices are also expected to include Wi-Fi CERTIFIED n, and dual-band networks will enable more capacity, higher throughput, better coverage and lower latency in healthcare environments.

 |Wi-Fi 6 and healthcare|

 - What is mobility in a healthcare setting?